Seid Korać

-Seid Korać (Сеид Кораћ, born 20 October 2001) is a Luxembourgish professional footballer who plays as a centre-back for Serie B club Venezia and the Luxembourg national team.
+Seid Korać (Сеид Кораћ, born 20 October 2001) is a Luxembourgish professional footballer who plays as a centre-back for club Hellas Verona on loan from Venezia, and the Luxembourg national team.

 Club career

 Having started his youth career at CS Oberkorn, Korać joined the Rodange 91 academy in 2014, along with his two older brothers Irfan and Kenan.
 Integrated into the professional team competing in the Luxembourg National Division from 2017, he contributed to the team avoiding relegation in the 2017–18 season.

 Korać left Rodange in January 2019 to join Bundesliga club 1.
 FC Nürnberg.
 In Nuremberg, Korać quickly distinguished himself with the youth teams, scoring a goal in his first appearance with the U19s.
 The following season, he joined the club's reserve team, playing in the Regionalliga.

 On 11 August 2021, Korać joined Danish 1st Division club Esbjerg fB on a deal until June 2024.
 On 24 August 2022, Korać was loaned out to newly promoted Cypriot First Division side Akritas Chlorakas until the end of 2022.
 In the beginning of January 2023, Korać left Esbjerg and joined Allsvenskan club Degerfors IF, signing a deal until the end of 2025.

 On 31 January 2024, Korać signed for Serbian SuperLiga club Vojvodina.

+On 10 July 2025, Korać joined Serie B side Venezia on a permanent transfer, signing a four-year contract.